 Kharis Publishing is a traditional independent publisher that is currently accepting unsolicited queries for self-help books.
 There is no fee to be published through this publishing house, and authors even have access to professional editing and cover design assistance.
-All you have to do is submit a query through their online web submission form.
+All you have to do is submit a query through their online submission form.
 Their editing team will respond shortly if they are interested in your self-help book.
 For more details about the submission process, you can check this page.

 Library Tales was founded in 2011 and has produced books focused on self-help, memoirs, and niche fiction books.
 They have worked with authors like David Friedman, Arje Shaw, Jim Hamilton, and other talented authors.
 They have helped authors produce books both in print and in ebook form to keep up with books in the digital age.
-They are currently accepting unsolicited manuscripts and ask that you go through their online submission form where you can get into contact with editors directly.
+They are currently accepting unsolicited manuscripts and through their online submission form.

 New Harbinger Publications is an independent traditional publishing house that love to work with authors who have written evidence-based self-help books.
 They are well-known for their self-help books concerning mental health, relationships, and even spirituality and philosophy.